SpikeMogo/New_WAND/docs/source/get_started.rst

 Run
 ----------------

-Inject WAND, play around a bit, choose your script and hit run.
+Inject WAND, play around a bit, create a new account, select example script, read example script, and hit run.